gatheringhallstudios/MHWorldData/README.md

 [![Build Status](https://travis-ci.org/gatheringhallstudios/MHWorldData.svg?branch=master)](https://travis-ci.org/gatheringhallstudios/MHWorldData)

 # MHWorldData
-A project used to generate a SQLite database file from Monster Hunter World data.
-Check the releases section for compiled db files.
+A project used to generate a database from Monster Hunter World data.
+This database file is used to power the MHWorld Database Android app, but can be used for other purposes as well.

-There's currently no documentation for the db file.
-I recommend using a graphical tool like [SQliteBrowser](http://sqlitebrowser.org/) or figuring it out from the [mapping file](https://github.com/gatheringhallstudios/MHWorldData/blob/master/mhdata/sql/mappings.py).
-To see the data we build from, look at the [source_data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
+Check the releases section for compiled SQLite db files.
+There is no documentation for the db file, instead use a graphical tool like [SQliteBrowser](http://sqlitebrowser.org/) or figure it out from the [mapping file](https://github.com/gatheringhallstudios/MHWorldData/blob/master/mhdata/sql/mappings.py).
+The data we build from is in the [source_data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.

-The core maintainers are on the PC version and unable to add Iceborne data, but we do still take contributions.
-Any contributions will be added to an Iceborne branch.
+Now that the game has launched for PC, the core maintainer has started in earnest.
+If you want to help speed up the process, please check out the help wanted section.

+### Iceborne Update (Help Wanted)
+I've started playing through the Iceborne PC launch, and while I'll have all data eventually, some help would definitely go a long way.
+Any help would be appreciated, but additions or corrections to these are some great examples:
+- [Armorset list](https://github.com/gatheringhallstudios/MHWorldData/blob/master/source_data/armors/armorset_base.csv) - All armor data revolves around this list.
+- [Any monster data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data/monsters) - Ailments, rewards, as well as corrections to weaknesses are all needed.
+Reward entries without a percentage value are ok at this stage.
+- [Items and icon mappings](https://github.com/gatheringhallstudios/MHWorldData/blob/master/source_data/items/item_base.csv) - If any items are missing on that list, feel free to add them.
+We're also missing item icon names and colors.
+Note that item icons are a limited selection, so try to reuse existing names if possible.
+- Or really anything else you see.

 ## Purpose and goals
 This project exists as a free and open collection of Monster Hunter World data for people to build cool things with.
 We use this data in the (also open source) [MHWorldDatabase](https://github.com/gatheringhallstudios/MHWorldDatabase) Android app.